front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/rate-limiting.md

 ---
 id: rate-limiting
 title: Rate Limiting
-description: You may want to prevent abuses of your application, for instance to prevent malicious users to send many contact form requests or scan some information with bots.
-Front-Commerce’s core contains tooling that allows you to add basic rate limiting in a very granular way to any field (Query or Mutation).
+description: You may want to prevent abuses of your application, for instance, to prevent malicious users from sending many contact form requests or scanning some information with bots.
+Therefore, Front-Commerce’s core contains tooling that allows you to add basic rate-limiting in a very granular way to any field (Query or Mutation).
 ---

 This page explains how to add rate limiting to your resolvers, and how to tweak the configuration.